Shuguang (spacecraft): New Space Center

 In order to support the Chinese 'Project 714' crewed space program in the 1960s, the construction of a new space center at Xichang in the Sichuan province was decided, located farther from the border with the Soviet Union, thus safer.
 The 'Shuguang One' spacecraft was expected to be launched from the launch pad number one.
 After the cancellation of the program the launch pad was never completed.
 Today a viewing platform for officials has been built at the site.

 Cancellation

 Due to the secrecy of the project and its low priority within the Chinese government, funding for Project 714 was meager.
 When Mao himself was asked to allocate more funds towards the project, he declared that the state must be concerned with terrestrial needs first.
 Because of the lack of funding, the astronauts were released from the project and sent back to their units.
-On May 13, 1972, the last staff member attached to Project 714 returned to his unit, and the project was officially canceled.
+On 13 May 1972, the last staff member attached to Project 714 returned to his unit, and the project was officially cancelled.
 During the late 1970s and 1980s, official announcements were made that China's crewed space program was continuing, however, no significant amount of work was done, and these announcements were only propaganda.